paleohayduke/TrafficSimProject/README.md

 -Set Git up to keep track of revisions.

 ANNOUNCEMENTS:

+10/7/2018 A* mode that takes speed limits into account.
+The need for multiple lanes including turn lanes and stop lights becomes obvious when you turn this on.
+(high congestion on "primary" and "trunk" roads).
+*Adjusted the traffic congestion heuristic on the A* and its performing a lot better.

 10/6/2018 Set time frame with a hour select slider introduced.
 Fast forwards to whatever time you select.
 A car selector that draws a rectangle on a clicked car if you have the car frame open.
 You can now set speed limits of individual nodes from the node info screen...I'll make a tool to select groups of nodes by mouse and by entire roads.

 You can toggle accidents on a car to cause it to stop and block traffic.
 Once we finish the current TODO list, we will have fulfilled all project requirements.

 Traffic Flow Rate is displayed in main window toolbar.
 Roads now set speed from OSM file depending on whether they are a trunk, primary, secondary or residential.
-A* mode that takes speed limits into account.
-The need for multiple lanes including turn lanes and stop lights becomes obvious when you turn this on.
-(high congestion on "primary" and "trunk" roads)

 10/3/2018 Mouse wheel now zooms map while keeping focus of object under the mouse cursor (just like Google maps).
 Pretty sweet.